derSicking/Git-Worktree-Assistant/README.md

 This extension aims to make working with worktrees in VS Code easy and accessible, without having to learn the command line interface for worktrees.

+## WORK IN PROGRESS

+This Extension is currently in its very early stages of development and contains a lot of bugs.
+Use it at your onw risk.

 ## Features

 ### Add new worktrees